MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-spatialmanipulation/packages/spatialmanipulation/constraint-manager.md

 ![Auto Selection mode](images/AutoSelection.png)

 The default **Auto** mode will list all attached constraint components.
-You can jump straight to the component in the inspector using the **Go to component** buttons, or add a new constraint from the dropdown.
+You can jump straight to the component in the inspector using the **Go to component** buttons or add a new constraint from the dropdown.

 ### Manual constraint selection